markfink/markfink-site/_posts/2018-12-09-query-aws-athena-from-jupyter-notebook.md

 title: Query AWS Athena
 subtitle: from Jupyter Notebooks
 bigimg: /img/jamie-street-382722-unsplash.png
-tags: [visualization, jupyter, iot]
+tags: [visualization, iot, amazon aws, python, metrics]
 ---

 Jupyter is a powerful tool that should be part of almost anyone's toolbox.
-At first it might seem to you that Jupyter is a tool that is focused on Data Science and Machine Learning, but actual it is way more than that.
+At first it might seem like Jupyter is a tool that is focused on Data Science and Machine Learning, but actual it is way more than that.
 Jupyter can be a teaching tool, a presentation tool, a documentation tool, a collaborative tool, and much more.
 With tools like Jupyter Lab that are easily extensible, there is almost nothing that you couldn't do directly in it.
 One example I am particularily fond of is given by this great talk on [flipped learning experiences with Jupyter](https://www.youtube.com/watch?v=UpWEUXiPG4k) at the Jupyter Notebook conference that took place in New York a few weeks ago.

 There are many different ways to host your Jupyter notebooks.
 I like to run them on my laptop but you can easily host them yourself.
 But why bother?
 Just use [Google Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb)!